scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Forwarding - Data Plane {#data-plane}
 The SCION data plane is responsible for inter-domain packet forwarding between ASes.
-SCION routers are deployed at their network edge.
+SCION routers are deployed at an AS network edge.
-They receive and validate SCION packets from neighbors, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.
+They receive and validate SCION packets from neighbors, then they use their intra-domain forwarding information to transmit packets to the next SCION border router or to a SCION endpoint inside the AS.

 SCION packets are at the network layer (layer-3), and the SCION header sits in between the transport and link layer.
-The header contains a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
+The header contains a variable type and length host address, and can therefore carry any address (IPv4, IPv6, ...).
-In addition, end-host addresses only need to be unique within an AS, and can be, in principle, reused.
+In addition, host addresses only need to be unique within an AS, and can be, in principle, reused.

 ### Key Properties
-- *Path selection.* In SCION, end hosts select inter-domain network paths, rather than routers.
-The end hosts are empowered to make end-to-end path choices based on application requirements.
+- *Path selection.* In SCION, endpoints select inter-domain network paths, rather than routers.
+The endpoints are empowered to make end-to-end path choices based on application requirements.
 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or keep per-connection state.
 Routers only need to verify MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup, and is widely supported in modern CPUs.
 Routers, therefore, do not require expensive and energy-intensive dedicated hardware and can be deployed on off-the-shelf hardware.
 The lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.

 - *Recovery from failures.* SCION hosts usually receive more than one path to a given destination.
-Each host can select (potentially disjoint) backup paths that are available in case of failure.
+Each host can select (potentially disjoint) backup paths that are available in case of a failure.
 In contrast to the IP-based Internet, SCION packets are not dynamically rerouted by the network in case of failures.
 Routers use BFD {{RFC5880}} to detect link failures, and in case they cannot forward a packet, they send an authenticated SCMP message triggering path revocation.
 End hosts can use this information, or perform active monitoring, to quickly reroute traffic in case of failures.